armory3d/armory_docs/graphics/global_illumination.md

 ## Limitations

 There are still severe limitations to be resolved.
-More progress on these as development advances.

 - Flickering caused by moving objects, needs better filtering
 - Only one lamp affects global illumination for now